jamesonrader/AudioQR/README.md

 # XT Audio Beacons

-Use XT Audio Beacons to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
-This data-over-audio method utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.
+This is a protocol for relaying data through high frequency, inaudible sound waves, essentially converting any speaker into an “Audio-Beacon.”
+This communications protocol utilizes sound waves in a similar way to how Bluetooth employs electromagnetic waves, offering an alternative method for transmitting data for both iOS and Android.

 ##### Advantages include:

 * No reliance on a data connection, including Wi-Fi, Bluetooth, or cellular service.
-* Ability to relay data to devices through television broadcasts or any other sound-based media.
+* Ability to imperceptibly transmit data through online videos, television broadcasts, or any other sound-based media.
+* Enhancing the second-screen experience by allowing mobile devices to be informed of not only of what you are watching, but exactly how far along you are in the program.
+This also allows second-screens to respond to live events, such as touchdowns or breaking news.
+* Enabling proximity-awareness in slow zones and dead spots using existing speaker infrastructure.
 * Ability to synchronize devices to the nearest eighth of a second.

 # Who’s using XT Audio Beacons?